-As part of our 2024 Key Cases Series, CLAANZ will be holding a special webinar on the recent Equality Australia case.
+As part of our 2024 Key Cases Series, CLAANZ held a special webinar on the recent Equality Australia case.

-Please join Emeritus Professor Myles McGregor-Lowndes (QUT), Alice Macdougall (Herbert Smith Freehills), Adjunct Professor Murray Baird (Prolegis Lawyers), Krystian Seibert (Philanthropy Australia) and Professor Ian Murray (UWA) as they discuss this important case.
+Emeritus Professor Myles McGregor-Lowndes (QUT), Alice Macdougall (Herbert Smith Freehills), Adjunct Professor Murray Baird (Prolegis Lawyers), Krystian Seibert (Philanthropy Australia) and Professor Ian Murray (UWA) discussed this important case.

 In order to ensure value for membership and to continue to provide high quality online events, we will be introducing a small fee for webinar tickets for non-members.
 Our new ticketing model for each webinar will be the following: